The Effect of Omitted Variables on the Sign of Regression Coefficients: Measuring the Robustness of the Sign of to Omitted Variables

-A\ref{assn:magnRest} says that the magnitude of the omitted variable bias is no larger than $M$.
-We discuss the choice of $M$ below.
+\ref{assn:magnRest} says that the magnitude of the omitted variable bias is no larger than $M$.
 This assumption can be viewed as formalizing Oster's \citeyearpar{Oster2019} statement that researchers may be ``willing to assume that the bias is fairly small'' (page 194).
+The value $M$ should be chosen to reflect the researcher's beliefs about the largest possible bias in their baseline estimand $\beta_\text{med}$.
+For example, consider a regression of log earnings $Y$ on years of schooling $X$ and other observed covariates $W_1$.
+Suppose our estimate of $\beta_\text{med}$ is 0.1.
+Then $M=1$ would say that the true coefficient on schooling---as obtained after adjusting for the unobserved confounders---lies between $-0.9$ and 1.1.
+This interval includes most estimates (e.g., \citealt{Card2001} Table II) so in this application researchers would likely view \ref{assn:magnRest} with $M=1$ as a plausible assumption.